 As of March 20, 2020 we are no longer seeing patients in our office due to COVID-19.
 We are happy to continue caring for you during these uncertain times.
 We are now offering remote appointments for new and established patients although we will no longer be able to see you in person.
 For some patients, an in person visit is best, but if you feel that your concern could be addressed online, this may be a convenient option for you.

-Patch Testing is useful in diagnosing the cause of a very itchy rash called allergic contact dermatitis that may be due to a skin allergy.
+Patch Testing is useful in diagnosing the cause of a very itchy rash called allergic contact dermatitis.
+Contact dermatitis occurs when the skin reacts to some allergen after direct contact with the skin.
 Patch testing can also be helpful in uncovering the cause of burning skin and some types of itching.

 Our office uses the allergEAZE North American Standard Series for allergy testing which tests for 70 allergens.